P-p-H-d/mlib/README.md

 ##### void string\_get\_str(string\_t v, const string\_t v2, bool append)

-Convert a string into a string usable for I/O:
+Convert a string into a formatted string usable for I/O:
 Outputs the input string with quote around, replacing any \" by \\\" within the string into the output string.

 ##### bool string\_parse\_str(string\_t v, const char str[], const char **endp)

-Parse the string 'str' that is assumed to be a string representation of a string and set 'v' to this representation.
+Parse the formatted string 'str' that is assumed to be a string representation of a string and set 'v' to this representation.
 This method is only defined if the type of the element defines a PARSE\_STR method itself.
 It returns true if success, false otherwise.